wuba/Fair/README.md

 ---

-Fair is a lightweight package for Flutter, which can be used to update widget tree and state dynamically.
-This package is still at an early stage.
+Fair is a dynamic framework designed for Flutter.
+Through the automatic conversion of native Dart source files by the Fair Compiler tool, the project can obtain the ability to dynamically update the Widget Tree and State.

-We create Fair so we can dispatch any pages changes to users as bundle(s), the way similar to React Native.
-With Flutter Fair integrated, you can publish your pages without waiting for the next release date of your App.
-Fair provides standard widget and some logic plugins, it can be used as a new dynamic page or as part of existing Flutter page.
+The goal of creating Fair is to support updates through business bundles and JS distribution without the release of versions (Android, iOS, Web), similar to React Native.
+After integrating with Flutter Fair, you can quickly publish new pages without waiting for your app's next release date.
+Fair provides standard widgets, which can be used as a new dynamic page or as part of an existing Flutter page, such as typography/style modification of operation bits, full page replacement, partial replacement, etc.

 ![](what-is-fair-en.png)